Cataño, Puerto Rico: Demographics

 As a whole, Puerto Rico is populated mainly by people from a Mulatto (Of African and European descent) and European descent, with small groups of African and Asian people.
 Statistics taken from the 2000 census shows that 66.9% of Catañenses have Spanish or White ancestry, 8.6% are black, 0.8% are Amerindian etc.

 Government

 After its initial establishment, Cataño belonged to the Bayamón region.
 From 1839 to 1845, there were some attempts to separate the barrio from Bayamón, but these were unsuccessful.
 However, on late 19th century, Bishop Antonio Puig y Montserrat managed to separate Cataño establishing their own parish.
-Cataño was finally declared a municipality on April 25, 1927 being its first mayor Alberto Dávila.
+Cataño was finally declared a municipality on April 25, 1927, being its first mayor Alberto Dávila.

 In 1987, Edwin Rivera Sierra was elected as Mayor of Cataño.
 He remained in the position for 16 years, quitting in 2003.
 He was replaced by Wilson Soto, who was then officially elected at the 2004 elections in Puerto Rico.
 After losing a reelection bid in 2008 against José Rosario, Soto was indicted on nine charges.

+The current mayor of Cataño is Julio Alicea Vasallo, of the New Progressive Party (PNP) who has served as mayor since December 19, 2021 after the resignation of former mayor Felix "El Cano" Delgado.
+Alicea Vasallo was then subsequently elected at the 2024 general elections.

 The city belongs to the Puerto Rico Senatorial district II, which is represented by two senators.
 Migdalia Padilla and Carmelo Ríos Santiago have served as district senators since 2005.